TheDinosour/Chris_BlueStampPortfolio/index.md

 ### How the components work together:

 The microprocessor takes in all the inputs from the 7 buttons/switches, the switches work by completing an electric circuit when pressed, this is from the small metal springs coming in contact with two wires, allowing electricity to flow.
+Look at the images bellow.

 UP: